syncfusion-content/wpf-docs/wpf/Installation/web-installer/how-to-install.md

 ---
 layout: post
-title: Installing Syncfusion WPF web installer - Syncfusion
+title: Installing Syncfusion&reg; WPF web installer - Syncfusion&reg;
-description: Learn here about how to install Syncfusion WPF web installer after downloading from our Syncfusion website.
+description: Learn here about how to install Syncfusion&reg; WPF web installer after downloading from our Syncfusion&reg; website.
 platform: wpf
 control: Installation and Deployment
 documentation: ug
 ---

-# Installing Syncfusion WPF web installer
+# Installing Syncfusion&reg; WPF web installer

 ## Overview

-For the Essential Studio WPF product, Syncfusion offers a Web Installer.
+For the Essential Studio WPF product, Syncfusion&reg; offers a Web Installer.
 This installer alleviates the burden of downloading a larger installer.
 You can simply download and run the online installer, which will be smaller in size and will download and install the Essential Studio products you have chosen.
 You can get the most recent version of Essential Studio Web Installer [here](https://www.syncfusion.com/downloads/latest-version).

 ## Installation

 The steps below show how to install Essential Studio WPF Web Installer.

-1. Open the Syncfusion Essential Studio WPF Web Installer file from downloaded location by double-clicking it.
+1. Open the Syncfusion&reg; Essential Studio&reg; WPF Web Installer file from downloaded location by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.

     ![Installer Extraction Wizard](images/Step-by-Step-Installation_img1.png)

     N> The installer wizard extracts the syncfusionessentialwpfwebinstaller_{version}.exe dialog, which displays the package's unzip operation.

-2. The Syncfusion WPF Web Installer's welcome wizard will be displayed.
+2. The Syncfusion&reg; WPF Web Installer's welcome wizard will be displayed.
 Click the Next button.

     ![Welcome wizard](images/Step-by-Step-Installation_img2.png)